edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }
     …

-You see this in action next as we iterate through all the embeddings we got back, adding both the embedding and the token lengths to their respective sections.
-We imported the ``encode`` function earlier from ``gpt-tokenizer``, and we call it, passing the contents, and measure the ``length`` to get the token counts.
-These two additional pieces of data make the section fully ready to store in the database, so we can return the fully-formed sections from the function.
+We iterate through all the embeddings we got back, adding the embedding to its respective section.
+This final piece of data makes the section fully ready to store in the database, so we can now return the fully-formed sections from the function.

 Here's the entire function assembled: